Back to menu

 Deities in graffiti

 The evidence on and in the walls of Ostia tells us only indirectly what the inhabitants felt and thought about religion in the private sphere.
 Fortunately they also speak to us directly, by means of graffiti.
 One of these was written on the back of a niche in the courtyard of House V,VIII,1-4.
 The function of the building, only partially excavated, is unfortunately not clear.
 The niche has an aedicula-facade.
 Along the top runs a semicircular brick arch.
 Its bricks were painted red, its mortar white.
 There is some red paint on the joints as well, creating the illusion that they are narrow.
 On the bottom of the niche is a thick white marble slab, protruding in front of the wall and wider than the opening of the niche.
 The slab rests on three travertine consoles.
 In the left and right part of the top of the slab, next to the opening of the niche, is a square depression, each with a round depression.
 The latter show signs of wear due to the action of pivots.
 The niche was apparently closed off by two doors.
 Above the niche a thick, white marble slab is protruding from the wall.
 It may have carried a tympanum.
 There are no pivot-holes in the bottom of the slab.
-Here the pivots must have been fastened in small wooden beams, which were attached to the facing (a little below the left part of the slab, above the left pivot-hole, the facing is slightly damaged; below the right part the facing is modern).
+Here the pivots must have been fastened in small wooden beams, which were attached to the facing of the wall (a little below the left part of the slab, above the left pivot-hole, the facing is slightly damaged; below the right part the facing is modern).
 Below the niche another thick, white marble slab is protruding from the wall.
 It rests on one travertine console.
 In the left part of the top of this slab is a groove, running from the wall to the front of the slab.

 The lower part of the niche and the vault are separated by a row of bricks with a cornice.
 The vault has remains of beige plaster.
 Above and along the row of moulded bricks a red band has been painted.
 The transition from the fairly flat shell-vault to the arched vault is indicated by a blue-green band.
 On the arched vault blue-green spots or smears have been painted.
 The lower part too has extensive remains of beige plaster.
 The sides and back are outlined by red bands.
 Here too blue-green spots have been painted.
 In the upper left part of this lower part, graffiti have been scratched: IDVS DEC(embribus) and XV KAL(endas) NOV(embres), so December 13th and October 18th.
 Important dates in the life of the inhabitants were thus recorded.